 Our Upper School student population is intentionally small enough to give all of our students opportunities to excel and assume leadership responsibilities.
 The average class size is six to eight.
 Each student attends small academic classes in English, social studies, mathematics, foreign language and science.
 All academic classes are grouped according to the abilities and needs of the student.

 Our college-preparatory program values, teaches and promotes noncognitive skills as the building blocks of students’ future successes.
 We adopted the terms associated with the Strengths, Skills and Mindsets from materials provided by Character Lab, a nonprofit on a mission to develop, disseminate, and support research-based approaches to character that enable students to learn and flourish.
 The Strengths, Skills and Mindsets cultivated are: self-control, grit, gratitude, curiosity, optimism/growth mindset, social emotional intelligence and zest.
-This Grit video helps further illustrate our approach.

 Each student is assigned a faculty mentor.
 Grade-level advisory groups meet each day.
 The overall goal of the adviser/advisee program is to establish meaningful and supportive relationships between students and faculty.
 Upper School teachers serving as student mentors play a key role on the front lines of fostering the targeted Strengths, Skills, and Mindsets by helping students set personal goals and monitor their own progress.
 Mentors provide students with accountability and encouragement for achieving their goals.

 Seniors are required to complete an independent research Capstone Project.
 This allows students the opportunity to learn new skills and demonstrate learning gained from all their years of schooling.
 Skills in reading, writing, speaking, critical thinking, and problem solving will be showcased in a four-stage process.
 The four components of the Capstone Project include: Proposal Paper, Personal Experience, Research Paper, and Capstone Presentation.
 To underscore the value and importance of this endeavor, all seniors are required to complete all four components of the Capstone Project in order to graduate.
-This video helps highlight the Capstone experience.

 The Upper School provides a wide variety of extracurricular activities during and after-school.